Edwards scores 30 as Timberwolves roll past Thunder 116-106 - WHIZ News

 Timberwolves: F Kyle Anderson missed the game with back spasms. … Made their first six shots, all from inside the 3-point line. … Shot 65.2% in the first quarter to take a 31-18 lead.

-Thunder: G Jalen Williams sat out with a right orbital bone fracture. … Made 5 of 23 3-pointers in the first half. … Second-year G Tre Mann got the start and scored 10 points on 5-for-12 shooting. … F Eugene Omoruyi, a two-way player, scored 13 points.
+Thunder: G Jalen Williams sat out with a right orbital bone fracture. … Made 5 of 23 3-pointers in the first half. … Second-year G Tre Mann got the start and scored 10 points on 5-for-12 shooting. … F Eugene Omoruyi, a two-way player, scored all 13 of his points in the fourth quarter.

 UP NEXT